 Those that bet on Cheltenham’s races every year will know this race is second in betting turnover only to the Gold Cup (Cheltenham Gold Cup Day is always on a Friday) and it features an illustrious list of previous winners including 2004/5 winner Hardy Eustace, three time winners Istabraq and See You Then and those brilliant dual-winners from the 1970’s Sea Pigeon, Monksfield and Night Nurse.

-There has not been a back-to-back winner of the Champion Hurdle for 11 years though so defending champion Annie Power may have her work cut out in 2018.
+There has not been a back-to-back winner of the Champion Hurdle for 11 years though so defending champion Buveur D’Air may have her work cut out in 2018, especially with the return of 2015 winner Faugheen.
 And those looking for a Cheltenham Festival betting pointer should take note that five of the last six Champion Hurdles have gone to Irish-trained runners.

 One of the most popular Cheltenham Festival dates, the days racing kicks off with the Supreme Novice Hurdle and the Tuesday Cheltenham race schedule also features the Festival Handicap Chase, Arkle Challenge Trophy and David Nicholson Mares Hurdle.